 Graduates from the University of Washington's Department of Human Centered Design & Engineering find careers as designers and researchers who improve people's interactions with technology and with the world around them.

-The department connects with corporations and businesses through a Corporate Affiliates Program to connect industry partners with HCDE students and faculty.
-Ongoing career events include workshops, panels, industry site visits, and an annual Career Fair.
+The department connects students with organizations and alumni mentors to support students in professional development.
+Regular career events include workshops, panels, industry site visits, and an annual recruiting night.

 Videos: HCDE alumni at work